shubhmjain30/notes/javascript/javascript-roadmap.md

 [[javascript-building-blocks.md]]

-A deep understanding of a language requires mastery of its fundamental components: its values, the types that define their behavior, and the grammatical rules that govern their interaction.
+A deep understanding of a language requires mastery of its fundamental components: its values, the types that define their behaviour, and the grammatical rules that govern their interaction.
 In JavaScript, this is particularly crucial due to its dynamic nature and its powerful, though often misunderstood, coercion system.

 ### **2.1.
 The JavaScript Type System**

-The core principle of JavaScript's type system is that variables do not have types; _values_ have types.1 A variable is merely a container that can hold a value of any type at any time, a characteristic known as dynamic typing.6 The ECMAScript standard defines eight built-in types.
+The core principle of JavaScript's type system is that variables do not have types; _values_ have types.
+A variable is merely a container that can hold a value of any type at any time, a characteristic known as dynamic typing.
+The ECMAScript standard defines eight built-in types.

 **The Seven Primitive Types**
 Primitives are values that are not objects and have no methods.
 They are immutable.
-The seven primitive types are 1:
+The seven primitive types are:

--   string: An immutable sequence of characters used to represent text.
+-   `string`: An immutable sequence of characters used to represent text.
--   number: Represents both integer and floating-point numbers using the IEEE 754 double-precision standard.
-This includes the special numeric values Infinity, \-Infinity, and NaN (Not a Number).9
+-   `number`: Represents both integer and floating-point numbers using the IEEE 754 double-precision standard.
+This includes the special numeric values Infinity, \-Infinity, and NaN (Not a Number).
--   boolean: A logical entity with two values: true and false.
+-   `boolean`: A logical entity with two values: true and false.
--   null: A special keyword denoting a null or "empty" value.
+-   `null`: A special keyword denoting a null or "empty" value.
 It represents the intentional absence of any object value.
--   undefined: A value automatically assigned to variables that have just been declared or to function parameters for which there are no actual arguments.
+-   `undefined`: A value automatically assigned to variables that have just been declared or to function parameters for which there are no actual arguments.
--   symbol: A unique and immutable value, introduced in ES6, often used as an identifier for object properties to avoid name collisions.
+-   `symbol`: A unique and immutable value, introduced in ES6, often used as an identifier for object properties to avoid name collisions.
--   bigint: A numeric type that can represent integers with arbitrary precision, useful for numbers beyond the safe integer limit of the number type.
+-   `bigint`: A numeric type that can represent integers with arbitrary precision, useful for numbers beyond the safe integer limit of the number type.

-**The object Type**
+**The `object` Type**
 The eighth type is object, which is a complex data type used as a collection of key-value pairs.
 Unlike primitives, objects are mutable.
-Several specialized object subtypes exist 1:
+Several specialised object subtypes exist:

--   **Arrays:** Ordered collections of values indexed by number.
+-   `Arrays`: Ordered collections of values indexed by number.
--   **Functions:** Callable objects that can execute a block of code.
+-   `Functions`: Callable objects that can execute a block of code.

 **Type System Anomalies and Clarifications**
 -   **undefined vs. undeclared:** These two states are distinct.
 A variable is undefined if it has been declared but not yet assigned a value.
 A variable is undeclared if it has never been declared in any accessible scope.
-A key feature of the typeof operator is its "safety guard": typeof someUndeclaredVar returns the string "undefined" instead of throwing a ReferenceError, making it a safe way to check for the existence of a variable.1
+A key feature of the typeof operator is its "safety guard": typeof someUndeclaredVar returns the string "undefined" instead of throwing a ReferenceError, making it a safe way to check for the existence of a variable.
--   **typeof null \\=\\=\\= "object":** This is a famous, long-standing bug in JavaScript. null is a primitive type, but the typeof operator incorrectly reports it as "object".
-This is unlikely to ever be fixed due to the vast amount of web code that relies on this behavior.1
+-   **typeof null === "object":** This is a famous, long-standing bug in JavaScript. null is a primitive type, but the typeof operator incorrectly reports it as "object".
+This is unlikely to ever be fixed due to the vast amount of web code that relies on this behaviour.

 ### **2.2.
 Coercion: The Misunderstood Power Tool**
 Coercion—the conversion of a value from one type to another—is one of the most controversial aspects of JavaScript.
 It is often labeled as a "bad part" of the language, a source of bugs and confusion.
 However, this perspective often stems from a lack of understanding of its well-defined rules.
-When mastered, coercion is a powerful mechanism that can lead to more readable and expressive code.1 Coercion can be categorized as either explicit or implicit.
+When mastered, coercion is a powerful mechanism that can lead to more readable and expressive code.
+Coercion can be categorised as either explicit or implicit.

 **Explicit Coercion**

-This is when the type conversion is obvious and intentional from the code's syntax.1
+This is when the type conversion is obvious and intentional from the code's syntax.
 -   **To String:** The String() function explicitly converts any value to its string representation.
 For example, String(42) produces "42".
 -   **To Number:** The Number() function explicitly converts a value to a number.
 Number("42") produces 42, while Number("hello") produces NaN.
 A common shorthand for explicit number coercion is the unary \+ operator (e.g., \+"42").
 -   **To Boolean:** The Boolean() function forces a value to true or false.
 A more common and idiomatic way to achieve this is with the double-negation (or "bang-bang") operator: \!\!.
 For example, \!\!"hello" produces true.

 **Implicit Coercion**

-This occurs when a type conversion is a less obvious side effect of another operation.1
+This occurs when a type conversion is a less obvious side effect of another operation.

--   The \+ operator, when one operand is a string, will implicitly coerce the other operand to a string for concatenation: 42 \+ "" produces "42".
+-   The \+ operator, when one operand is a string, will implicitly coerce the other operand to a string for concatenation: 42 + "" produces "42".
--   Arithmetic operators like \-, \*, and / will implicitly coerce non-number operands to numbers: "42" \- 0 produces 42\.
+-   Arithmetic operators like -, \*, and / will implicitly coerce non-number operands to numbers: "42" - 0 produces 42.
 -   Logical operators and conditional statements like if (value) will implicitly coerce value to a boolean to determine the code path.

 **Abstract Operations and Falsy Values**

-The behavior of coercion is governed by internal abstract operations like ToString, ToNumber, and ToBoolean.
+The behaviour of coercion is governed by internal abstract operations like ToString, ToNumber, and ToBoolean.
 The key to mastering boolean coercion is to understand the ToBoolean operation, which relies on a definitive list of "falsy" values.
-Any value not on this list is considered "truthy".1
+Any value not on this list is considered "truthy".

 | Falsy Value | Type      | Notes                                                  |
 | :---------- | :-------- | :----------------------------------------------------- |